 AEMO will undertake complementary upgrades to the transmission network in Victoria.

-TransGrid will submit a Contingent Project Application to the Australian Energy Regulator seeking approval to vary TransGrid’s current 2018-23 Revenue Determination by an amount that reflects the prudent and efficient costs of the NSW component of the project.
+TransGrid has submitted a Contingent Project Application to the Australian Energy Regulator seeking approval to vary TransGrid’s current 2018-23 Revenue Determination by an amount that reflects the prudent and efficient costs of the NSW component of the project.